pipivybin/task_monkey/README.md

     > edit: assign to projects
 - Project:
     > list: a list of projects assigned
-    > show: individual project; show assigned users; show tasks; buttons to delete or edit on a project
+    > show: individual project; show tasks; buttons to delete or edit on a project
     > edit: edit project; edit tasks; edit assigned user
     > delete: delete project (show as finish?); delete tasks
     > new: add new projects; create new tasks; create and assign new users;